AreteQin/imu_calibration_ros/README.md

 The C++ IMU-TK-ROS Library is forked from [ imu_tk](https://github.com/Kyle-ak/imu_tk) to calibrate MEMS-based inertial navigation units using ROS bag files.
 QT4 is not required anymore.
+You can generate two types of simulation data: 1) IMU static data and 2) IMU data intervals.

 ## References ##